world-privacy-and-identity-association/nre/README.md

 It is usually used in conjunction with *Cassiopeia* and *Gigi*.

 To generate a root certificate and all intermediate certificates for the years 2017 and 2018, run `./all root 2017 2018`.
+To adjust the settings of the certificates (organization name, domain name, …), create a `config` file and set the appropriate variables;
+the `config.example` file documents the available variables.

 ## Overview of Generating Shell Scripts